Rat1960, 1972, 1984, 1996, 2008, 2020

 Horse1966, 1978, 1990, 2002, 2014, 2026

 Rooster1969, 1981, 1993, 2005, 2017, 2029

 Pig1971, 1983, 1995, 2007, 2019, 2031

-On the way there, the rat realized that other animals ran faster and made a deal with the ox, saying that it would sing to him if he carried it on its back.
-The ox reached the palace before other animals, and the rat slid off his back and became the first animal of Chinese Zodiac, with ox becoming the second one.
-The rat’s friend, the cat, missed the selection of the animals because it arrived at the palace too late, and that is why cats and rats have been enemies since the ancient times.
+On the way there, the Rat realized that other animals ran faster.
+So, the Rat made a deal with the Ox, saying that it would sing to him if he carried her on his back.
+The Ox reached the palace before the other animals, and the Rat slid off his back and ran ahead of the Ox, becoming the first animal of the Chinese Zodiac.

 The Chinese Zodiac Yin and Yang Theory

 The fixed order of the animals in the Chinese Zodiac was decided based on the Chinese attributes of Yin and Yang.
 Yin is the receptive, feminine force of the universe, and Yang is the penetrating, masculine force.
 In order to know the yin or the yang of an animal, one must count the number of toes, claws, or hoofs.

 The animals with even numbers have Yin energy and the animals with odd numbers have Yang energy.
 The Rat is unique because it is the only animal that has a different number of toes on its front and hind legs, making it a Yin and Yang animal.
 For this reason, the Rat takes first place in the Chinese Zodiac.

 Besides the Yin-Yang attributes of the animals, the ancient Chinese believed that Yin and Yang’s energy need each other for balance, which means some animals (or signs) work better together than others.
 For the animal signs to coexist in harmony, strong yang attributes must be balanced by yin attributes.